Perl Packaging Guidelines

 -

 perl-devel— Provides Perl header files.
-If you build architecture-specific code that links against libperl.so, such as XS-based Perl modules, you must includeBuildRequires: perl-devel. -
+Add this when building architecture-specific code that links againstlibperl.so, such as XS-based Perl modules.

 If your package requires specific Perl modules at build time, use the perl(MODULE) form.
-This rule also applies to core modules that Perl itself ships with, as upstream developers may move them into or out of the base Perl package over time.
+This rule also applies to core modules that Perl itself ships with, because upstream developers may move modules into or out of the base Perl package over time.

 Requires and Provides Tags